Back to blog

 return "This query cannot be processed."

-# Execute query — postprocessor handles Layer 2 automatically
+# Execute query: the postprocessor handles Layer 2 automatically

 response = query_engine.query(user_query)